「always on the side of the egg」

 begins to kill us and cause us to kill others - coldly, efficiently,

-i have only one reason to write novels, n' that is to bring the
+i have only one reason to write novels, n' that is to bring the dignity of

 the individual soul to the surface n' shine a light upon it. the purpose of